Updated: February 3, 2023

 Do you plan to open additional locations?

-Will water fountains be available for use?
+Are water fountains be available for use?

-What changes will occur to the fitness center?
+What has changed in the fitness center?

 How should I disinfect equipment after use?

 Our fitness centers have paper towel dispensers and cleaning spray available for regular cleaning by members.

 At some locations, yes!
 Many branches will return primarily to indoor fitness due to the wear and tear on equipment from exposure to weather.
 For information on the availability of outdoor fitness, please contact your branch.